dotnet/android/Documentation/building/configuration.md

 The simplest way to do it is to remove `src/monodroid/obj` and run the usual build from the repository's root directory.

-#### Disable function inlining (`XA_NO_INLINE`)
+#### Disable function inlining

 The native runtime by default builds with function inlining enabled, making heavy use of the feature in order to generate faster code.
 However, when debugging a native crash inlining causes stack traces to point to unlikely locations, reporting the outer function as the crash location instead of the inlined function where crash actually happened.
+There are two ways to enable this mode of operation:

+  1. Export the `XA_NO_INLINE` environment variable before building either the entire repository or just `src/monodroid/`
+  2. Set the MSBuild property `DoNotInlineMonodroid` to `true`, when building `src/monodroid/monodroid.csproj`

-In order to make such debugging easier, the `XA_NO_INLINE` environment property may be exported before building the repository.
-This will force all normally inlined functions to be strictly preserved and kept separate.
+Doing either will force all normally inlined functions to be strictly preserved and kept separate.
 The generated code will be slower, but crash stack traces should be much more precise.

-#### Don't strip the runtime shared libraries (`XA_NO_STRIP`)
+#### Don't strip the runtime shared libraries

 Similar to the previous section, this option makes crash stack traces more informative.
 In normal builds, all the debugging information is stripped from the runtime shared libraries, thus making stack traces rarely point to anything more than the surrounding function name (which may sometimes be misleading, too).
+Just as for inlining, the no-strip mode can be enabled with one of two ways:

-The `XA_NO_STRIP` environment variable can be exported before building the native runtime in order to leave the symbols in the resulting shared library.
+  1. Export the `XA_NO_STRIP` environment variable before building either the entire repository or just `src/monodroid/`
+  2. Set the MSBuild property `DoNotStripMonodroid` to `true`, when building `src/monodroid/monodroid.csproj`